international employment law firm alliance L&E Global

 Collective Dismissals

-When an employer considers dismissing a number of employees at the same time, the employer must follow a strict procedure; the most important regulations are found in the Working Environment Act.
+When an employer considers dismissing a number of employees at the same time, the employer must follow a strict procedure; the most important regulations are found in the WEA.
 The employer must hold information and discussion meetings with the employees’ representatives and inform NAV (the Norwegian Labour and Welfare Administration) about the mass redundancy.
 The employer must define the selection group and criteria for the selection of employees, which may receive notice of termination.
 After the employees are informed, individual meetings must be held with the employees who might be dismissed.

 Individual Dismissals